soliloquy-data/sales-optimization-insights/README.md

 ## 🔍 Business Questions Answered

 1. What drives high-value deals and who closes them?
-2. Where are the bottlenecks in our sales funnel?
+2. Where are the bottlenecks in the sales funnel?
 3. How long do deals take to close by industry?
 4. Which accounts are at risk of churn?
 5. How does sales performance vary by month or season?